Rushi-Parekar11/Airbnb/README.md

-# 🎓 React Intern Take-Home Assignment
+# 🎓 Airbnb Frontend role Assignment

-## 🧭 Project Description
+## Project Description
-This project is a small **React-based web application** inspired by popular online learning platforms like **Udemy** and **Coursera**.

-It allows users to explore multiple courses, each containing topics and subtopics rendered in **Markdown or text format**.
+This project is a small **React-based web application** .It allows users to explore multiple courses, each containing topics and subtopics rendered in **Markdown or text format**.
 The app focuses on:

 - **Clean, responsive styling** using Tailwind CSS.
 - **ARIA-friendly labels** for improved accessibility.